YoannDev90/AlphaLLM/README.md

 # AlphaLLM
-A Discord Bot using Reflection70B LLM from OpenRouter API
+A Discord Bot using Phi-3 Medium 128K Instruct LLM from OpenRouter API